-The 2017-2018 TV season still has several more weeks to go, but with the This Is Us finale this week, it's time to start looking at the shows that will be back in the fall.
-ABC, NBC, CBS, Fox and The CW have already picked up a slew of shows for next season.
+2017-2018 TV season is nearing its end and with finales in full swing, it's time to start looking at the shows that will be back this fall.
+ABC, NBC, CBS, FOX and The CW have already picked up a slew of shows for next season.

 Some of our favorites will definitely be back.
 NBC renewed This Is Us for seasons two and three in the middle of season one last year.
 ABC has quickly greenlit a new season of freshman hit The Good Doctor.